apache/couchdb/share/doc/src/query-servers.rst

 Design functions context
 ------------------------

-Each design function executes within special context of predefined objects, modules and functions:
+Each design function executes in a special context of predefined objects, modules and functions:

 .. function:: emit(key, value)

-   Puts `key`-`value` pair into inner stack for further passing to CouchDB when map function is done.
+   Emits a `key`-`value` pair for further processing by CouchDB after the map function is done.

-   :param key: View's key.
+   :param key: The view key
-   :param value: Associated value with `key`.
+   :param value: The `key`'s associated value

    .. code-block:: javascript